joseph-giron/firmware-bruteforce/README.md

 ## What it does

 - Reads the first 1MB of a binary file
-- XORs it with ALL keys from 0x00000000 to 0xFFFFFFFF (4 billion keys!)
+- XORs it with ALL keys from 0x00000000 to 0xFFFFFFFF (4 billion keys!) (now with RC4 support!)
 - Checks for filesystem magic bytes:
   - **Squashfs** (both little and big endian)
   - **CramFS** (both little and big endian)